sjfricke/awesome-webgl/README.md

 [<img src="webgl_logo.png" align="right" width="175">](https://www.khronos.org/webgl/)

-A curated list of awesome WebGL libraries, resources and much more.
+This is a curated list of awesome WebGL libraries, resources and much more.

 ## What is WebGL